qwewqa/sonolus.py/docs/concepts/types.md

 doing so.
 If multiple fields are annotated by the same type parameter, all such fields may be required to hold the exact same value in some cases.

-For example, a version of the `filter` function can be implemented as follows (see [Iterables](standard_library/iterator) for more information on iterators):
+For example, a version of the `filter` function can be implemented as follows (see [Iterables][sonolus.script.iterator] for more information on iterators):

 ```python
 class _FilteringIterator[T, Fn](Record, SonolusIterator):